-In order to enable a more sophisticated trust attestation mechanism, some researchers have suggested the use of additional special purpose hardware chips.
-The purpose of those chips is to provide a tamper proof secure and trusted environment for executing agents and support the use of trusted third party entities [11] or just offer a positive or negative answer on the system's question of trust [5].However, a very promising approach is described in [4] proposing a device (Autonomous Attestation Token) that do not need to be burden with the execution of whole agent systems but need hold only the keys for using those agents and unlocking their services.
+use of additional special purpose hardware chips.
+The purpose of those chips is to provide a tamper proof secure and trusted environment for executing agents and support the use of trusted third party entities (Wilhelm et al., 1999) or just offer a positive or negative answer on the system's question of trust (McCune et al., 2007).
+However, a promising approach is described in (Hein & Toegl, 2009) proposing a device (Autonomous Attestation Token) that does not need to be burdened with the execution of whole agent systems but needs hold only the keys for using those agents and unlocking their services.
 This device is designed for a CMAP.